PPC Performance Audit

 - You'll need to enable the following 5 premium views (if they are not enabled already):

-5. Once on the PPC Performance Audit template, make copy of report using the copy button in the upper right-hand corner.
+5. Once on the PPC Performance Audit template, make a copy of the report using the copy button in the upper right-hand corner.

 6. You'll be asked to choose "New Data Sources."
 Do not leave the existing data source in the "New Data Source Column."
 Instead, click the dropdown with the name of the first data source, "daily__device_campaigns."

-7. At the very bottom of the dropdown, click "Create New Data Source" link.
+7. At the very bottom of the dropdown, click the "Create New Data Source" link.

 8. Select "BigQuery."
 Grant BigQuery permissions as needed.

 9. From the "My Projects" list, select "shape-warehouse-####"

 10. Select the "compiled_views" dataset and the "_daily__device_campaigns" table.